lblod/form-content-service/README.md

 ### Predicates and Types

 Use the same model as regular forms, with the following differences:

 - don't use the `sh:group` predicate to denote connections to the owning form (or its sections/listings).
 Instead use `ext:extendsGroup`
 - don't use the `form:includes` predicate to denote that a field is part of a form.
 Instead use `ext:extendsForm`

 An extension is represented by

     <extensionUri> a form:Extension ;
                    form:includes <fieldUri> ;
-                   form:extends <formUri> ;
+                   ext:extendsForm <formUri> ;
                    mu:uuid "b5a86f3a-aac8-4911-a3fb-37f9f194b58e" .

 ### Order